andycowl/bbdb3-manual/tutorial.rst

 The entries are initially sorted by 'Name' order so 'David Evans' appears first despite being added last.

-Navigation uses the familiar 'n' (`bbdb-next-record`) and 'p' (`bbdb-prev-record`) key bindings.
+Navigation uses the familiar 'n' (:function:`bbdb-next-record`) and 'p' (:function:`bbdb-prev-record`) key bindings.

-You can also search BBDB using 'b' (`bbdb`) which searches across all fields.
+You can also search BBDB using 'b' (:function:`bbdb`) which searches across all fields.
 For example, searching for 'evans' displays a single record ('David Evans').
 The search is case insensitive.

 Updating
 --------